michiari/RoadGPT/README.md

 ## Example prompts:

-"A mountain road with serpentines" \
+"Create a mountain road with serpentines" \
-"A road with 3 uphill turns and 2 downhill turns."
+"Create a road with 3 uphill turns and 2 downhill turns."

 ## Publications